OlivierBlanvillain/monadic-html/README.md

 ## FAQ

-**Why no type safety?**
+**Does the compiler catch typos in my html?**

-I've tried explaining to front-end developers how great type-safety, testability and IDE support (auto-completion, inline documentation, inline error reporting) is in Scala.js, and what they could gain by using libraries such as [Scalatags](https://github.com/lihaoyi/scalatags), [Scala-css](https://github.com/japgolly/scalacss) & other.
-This is basically the answer I've got:
+No. I've tried to explain to front-end developers the benefits of type-safety, testability and IDE support (auto-completion, inline documentation, inline error reporting) when writing frontend applications in Scala.js.
+I've tried to convince them how great libraries are like [Scalatags](https://github.com/lihaoyi/scalatags), [Scala-css](https://github.com/japgolly/scalacss) & other.
+This is pretty much the answer I always get:

-> I'm made a leaving off writing HTML & CSS by hand, I don't want to/care about learning better ways to do my job.
-Go back wasting your time compiling code and running tests in your 4GB consuming IDE, and leave me alone with my stuff.
+> I make a living writing HTML & CSS.
+I value fast iteration speeds and using standard html over complicated IDE setups that require 8GBs of ram and waiting ages for the compiler to run.

-Hard to argue anything against that.
+Hard to argue against that.

 **Why Monix?**